 French Toast is a classic breakfast recipe that features slices of bread soaked in a sweetened egg mixture.
-Soaked bread is then cooked in a pan until golden brown of each side.
+Then we cook this sweet egg-soaked bread in a pan until it’s perfectly golden brown of each side.
 For a perfect finish, top French Toast with powdered sugar, fruit, maple syrup, or butter.

 This great breakfast recipes actually dates back centuries ago but the true origin is not knows.
 Since just about every country has their own version of this dish, it’s hard to point out where it came from exactly.

 The version of French Toast that we’re familiar with in US most likely originated from the French recipe for “pain perdu,” that literally means “lost bread.”
 This term comes from a way of reviving stale bread so it can be eaten instead of thrown out.
 The perfect way to revive old bread was to soak it in eggs and milk and cook it.
 “Pain perdu” was often served as a dessert or snack in the afternoon.

 This recipe started being referred to as “French Toast” by the British in the 17th century after returning from visiting France.
 Eventually, this dish made its way to US with the British settlers.
 Through the centuries, this recipe has traveled and involved into what we now know as a delicious breakfast dish.

 WHAT BREAD IS BEST TO USE FOR FRENCH TOAST?